longnetwork/WLONG/README.md

 *Note.
 You can choose any tokens to exchange (not just BNB), but Remember that you must always have some BNB on Gas!*

-## How to become an exchange, a market maker and make money by providing liquidity for the exchange:
+## How to become an exchanger, a market maker and make money by providing liquidity for the exchange:

 **1.** Open https://pancakeswap.finance/liquidity and connect MetaMask (the **"Connect"** button in the upper-right corner):
    - After connecting the wallet, click **"Add Liquidity"**: